-Like AIMS, IIRM is a member based organisation and AIMS will encourage its member races to join IIRM so that IIRM can expand its work and presence in the 110 countries and territories where AIMS currently has members.
+Like AIMS, the IIRM is a member-based organisation and AIMS will encourage its member races to join IIRM so that IIRM can expand its work and presence in the 110 countries and territories where AIMS currently has members.

-AIMS is a member based organisation and since being established in 1982 has grown to a membership of more than 390 of the world's leading distance races, from over 110 countries and territories.
-AIMS members come from every continent and include the Athens Marathon, The Authentic formed on the legend of Pheidippides, the Greek soldier-runner who ran from the town of Marathon to Athens in 490 BC to announce the Persians had been defeated in the 'Battle of Marathon'.
-Other AIMS members include many of the world's greatest distance races such as the Berlin, Boston, Chicago, Fukuoka, New York & Tokyo Marathons.
+AIMS is a member-based organisation and since being established in 1982 has grown to a membership of more than 390 of the world's leading distance races, from over 110 countries and territories.
+AIMS members come from every continent and include the Athens Marathon The Authentic, formed on the legend of Pheidippides, the Greek soldier-runner who ran from the town of Marathon to Athens in 490 BC to announce the Persians had been defeated in the "Battle of Marathon."
+Other AIMS members include many of the world's greatest distance races such as the Berlin, Boston, Chicago, Fukuoka, New York and Tokyo Marathons.
 The three key objectives of AIMS are:

 1. To foster and promote distance running throughout the world